beautifulnature/nagLogseq/pages/vim.md

 	- shortcut for `*`, place the cursor word you want search press `#` to go backward
 - registers
 	- `"a` followed by operation like `yy` to copy line
+	- `"Ayy` to append to the `a` register
+	- `:reg [register(s)]`
+		- `:reg`
+		- `:reg a`
+		- `:reg 1a`
+	- repeating with registers
+		- [count][register]operator
+		  or
+		  [register][count]operator
+	- cut-copy-paste=delete-yank-put
+	- registers are storage locations
+	- "" contains last operated on text
+	- numbered registers: "0 ...
+"9
+		- last yanked will be in "0
+		- last deleted will be in "1
+	- named registers: "a ... "z
+		- you can append to registers by using upper case of register. for example to append to register `a` use `"A`
+	- black hole register
+		- `"_dd` to delete text safely to black hole
 - replace
+  collapsed:: true
 	- `r` to replace the character with new typed one
 	- `:%s/foo/bar/g` replace `foo` with `bar` `globally` in the file. omit `g` if it is at one place only. omit `%` if it is on the same line.
 - mark